ekrunch/ubiquiti_unifi_configs/README.md

 - Ubiquiti Universal Security Gateway \(USG\) - [Sample Files](https://github.com/ekrunch/ubiquiti_unifi_configs/tree/master/Products/USG)

-## USG Samples

-For USG, the JSON files are placed in the site data directory of the controller.
-On the Unifi Cloud Key controller, the directory is usually **/usr/lib/unifi/data/sites/default**

-The file must always be called **config.gateway.json** and there is only one file allowed.
-Multiple JSON files have to be combined in order to use more than one configuration snippet.
-There is a "combined" sample in the repository that covers what it could look like with multiple services edited.

-_NOTE_ : If the config.gateway.json file has errors, the USG could go into a reboot loop.
-If that happens, fix the JSON file and restart the controller.
-When the USG reboots, it should be fine.

 ### Additional Links

 - Unifi controller config.properties file (Affects all Unifi components attached to the controller)